brucek/trolly/README.md

 * `npm run test:browser` - Runs the unit tests with karma and Chrome once
 * `npm run test:chrome` - Runs the unit tests with karma and Chrome once
 * `npm run test:firefox` - Runs the unit tests with karma and Firefox once
-* `npm run test:firefox` - Runs the unit tests with karma and Internet Explorer once
+* `npm run test:ie` - Runs the unit tests with karma and Internet Explorer once
 * `npm run test:legacy` - Runs the unit tests with karma and Internet Explorer 9.0 once
 * `npm run karma:server` - Runs the unit tests with karma and PhantomJS once
 * `npm run karma:watch` - Run Karma tests & watch files for changes